 All of the buildings on the project are powered by solar energy to be as carbon neutral as possible.
 This does mean on cloudy days that you may not always be able to fully charge your electrical items and we suggest bringing power packs if you use your phone a lot.
 You can use the WIFI for 20 US dollars for 2 weeks.
 Some volunteers choose to register to use their own sim card abroad, others opt to buy a local sim card and purchase data bundles.
 The signal at the sanctuary is good enough to upload images and make voice calls (and sometimes video calls) to keep in touch with people at home.

 Laundry is included in the cost of your volunteer fee and is returned to you clean, pressed and folded by the housekeeping team.
-Volunteers are provided with food to make their own breakfast and lunch.
-Dinner is sometimes cooked for you and sometimes cooked by you.
+Volunteers are provided with food to make their own 3 meals a day.
 Often the team goes out for dinner once a week.
 We tailor to your diet as much as possible and on arrival you will be asked what food you enjoy.
 We can deal with most dietary requirements so please discuss this when booking.

 The project is based 15 minutes drive from the old colonial town of Bulawayo.
 This friendly and close-knit town is clean and safe.
 Nestled among wide green leafy avenues, rumour has it that when the colonial settlers first arrived from South Africa, they planned the streets of Bulawayo to be wide enough to turn their ox drawn waggons around in!
 Today the curving street lamps and green parks around town still hold a magic feel that draws travellers back over and over again.

 Want to know what’s included?
 Great news, it is pretty much everything!
 Including your: